ravindu644/ravindu644/README.md

 - **Scripting**: Automating daily tasks and creating tools for improved productivity.
   - ([Root your Samsung device in 10 minutes without wasting data!](https://github.com/ravindu644/samloader-actions))
 - **PC Hardware & Software**: Enthusiast in fixing almost any software-related issue with Windows PCs and Samsung devices.
-- **Git & Open Source Contributions**: Actively contributing to the OSS community.
 - **System Administration**: Interested in building home servers.
 - **Content Creation**: I enjoy writing guides about topics that no one has written or thought about before.
+Also, I'm actively contributing to the OSS community.
   - Personal Blog: [@Ravindu_D](https://t.me/Ravindu_D)
   - Official YouTube (yeah, 0 to 1.27K subscribers with just one video! 🙂): [Droidcasts](https://www.youtube.com/channel/UCV618w09SRRNqQ515_JZVEg)
 ---